Canadian Energy ETFs

 The Harvest Clean Energy ETF is a TSX-listed Clean Energy ETF that aims to provide Canadian investors with access to the rapidly developing clean energy sector.
 The fund invests in a portfolio of 40 of the largest clean energy issuers from a selected investable clean energy universe.
 The funds include companies focused on solar energy and wind turbines.

-The three biggest holdings are Enphase Energy, Inc. (ENPH), a developer and manufacturer of microinverter systems for the photovoltaic industry; Solaredge Technologies, Inc. (SEDG), an Israel-based supplier of solar energy optimization and PhotOVoltaic monitoring solutions and First Solar Inc. FSLR, a manufacturer of solar modules and related services.
+The three most significant holdings are Enphase Energy, Inc. (ENPH), a developer and manufacturer of microinverter systems for the photovoltaic industry; Solaredge Technologies, Inc. (SEDG), an Israel-based supplier of solar energy optimization and PhotOVoltaic monitoring solutions and First Solar Inc. FSLR, a manufacturer of solar modules and related services.

-Toronto-based Horizon ETFs unveiled two new exchange-traded funds that offer investors access to two of the biggest sectors of the Canadian stock market: financial services and energy.
-With an annual management charge of $0.35, the two ETFs are the cheapest products in their peer group and are only 40% more expensive than the next lowest ETF that tracks the same index.
-Investors can also own the broad Canadian equity ETFs held by Suncor Energy Inc., Canadian Natural Resources Ltd. and Cenovus Energy Inc., Tersigni said.
+Toronto-based Horizon ETFs unveiled two new exchange-traded funds that offer investors access to two of the most significant sectors of the Canadian stock market: financial services and energy.
+With an annual management charge of $0.35, the two ETFs are the cheapest products in their peer group and are only 40% more expensive than the following lowest ETF that tracks the same index.
+In addition, Tersigni said that investors could also own the broad Canadian equity ETFs held by Suncor Energy Inc., Canadian Natural Resources Ltd. and Cenovus Energy Inc.

 A different market-weighted approach is adopted than XEG, where larger companies account for a larger portfolio share.
 As such, the Equal-Weight Oil & Gas Index ETF BMO is a viable alternative for investors.
 The Oil ETF seeks to replicate Canada’s big oil and gas companies “equilibrium index.